prashantkg16/django-demo-application/README.md

 "# django-demo-application"

-This app contain simple CRUD operation with Ajax delete option(JQUERY)

-# Templates and Static data
 This app contain simple CRUD operation with soft(Ajax) delete option(JQUERY)

+"# Templates and Static data"
 For Template and Static file setting, Please check the link: http://prashantkumargupta.in/#/getdetails/3/Templates-and-Static-data